globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

    3. Closed

-Within this section you may add additional Statuses between the State Open and Closed and you can furtherly define Substatuses for the Closed status (e.g. Archived / Spam)
+Within this section you may add additional Statuses between the State Open and Closed and you can furtherly define Sub-statuses for the Closed status (e.g. Archived / Spam)

 .. image:: ../../images/admin/report_statuses.png